Kerrin Leoni: Political career

 In the 2022 local body elections, Leoni was elected as a councillor for the Whau ward, after narrowly winning the election from the incumbent councillor Tracy Mulholland.
-Leoni is the first female Māori councillor to be elected to the Auckland Council.
+Leoni was the first female Māori councillor to be elected to the Auckland Council.
 She was sworn in alongside the rest of the council on 28 October.

 In 2024, Leoni announced that she would run for Mayor of Auckland in the 2025 elections.
 During the election, Leoni lost to incumbent mayor Wayne Brown.
 She did not seek re-election to her council seat, and was succeeded by Sarah Paterson-Hamlin.

+In March 2026 Leoni was selected to be the Labour Party candidate in the Tāmaki Makaurau electorate at the 2026 general election.